As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 The first measure is to ensure your Miata is compatible with the engine you’re inserting.
 For example, examine your engine mounts to align the motor inside your engine bay correctly.

-Getting the correct mounts for your Miata engine swap is crucial to set up the rest of the process.
+Getting the correct mounts for your Miata engine swap is crucial to setting up the rest of the process.
 Look at the transmission as an example — the mounts align your engine with the transmission to transfer power.
 You’ll be in trouble from the start with incompatible engine mounts.

 Weight